Prateek07-Kumar/ElectroScope_EV_Trends_in_India/README.md

 2. **Set Up Your Environment:**

-Install MySQL Workbench if not already installed.
+Install MySQL Workbench if it is not already installed.
 Open MySQL Workbench and connect to your database.

 3. **Run the SQL Scripts:**